 Lesli Wyant, DVM, CCRT

 Dr. Wyant continued as a small animal practitioner in the area.
-Then she accepted a position with VetCentric, a company that helped veterinary practices develop websites and that served as an online prescription service for their clients.
-This change in her career allowed her more time to care for their two daughters and to serve as primary caregiver for her father-in-law.
+She then accepted a position with VetCentric, a company that helped veterinary practices develop websites that served as an online prescription service for their clients.
+This change in her career allowed her more time to care for her family.

 Dr. Wyant lives with her husband, who is a veterinary internal medicine specialist, their two teenage daughters and her crazy but lovable rescue dog named Stella.
 She enjoys cooking, gardening and traveling, especially to Italy.
 She plans to continue studying techniques in canine rehabilitation that will allow patients to be more comfortable and to get back to their normal lives as much as possible.